Data protection

 Off

 The University takes the security and integrity of all the personal data it holds very seriously.
 We have an Information Security Policy and a Data Protection Policy and all staff are trained in Data Protection to ensure good practice.
-The University works with its collaborative partners (Sheffield Hallam University and the Higher Education Progression Partnership South Yorkshire (HeppSY) to ensure our approach to data protection is clearly communicated to the parents, children and young people who work with all partners.
+The University works with its collaborative partners (Sheffield Hallam University and the Higher Education Progression Partnership South Yorkshire (HeppSY)) to ensure our approach to data protection is clearly communicated to the parents, children and young people who work with all partners.

 Why are we collecting your data?

-The University of Sheffield undertakes outreach activities with schools, colleges and communities across the UK, to support progression and widen access into higher education.
+The University of Sheffield undertakes widening access activities with schools, colleges and communities across the UK, to support progression and widen access into higher education.
 This is part of our commitment as a university to open opportunities and transform lives, as well as part of government policy to widen participation in higher education, as overseen by the Office for Students.

 We collect details of individuals taking part in our activities for the following reasons: